MuratZamir/PyScanner/README.md

 1. `simple` just iterates over a for loop, sends request one at a time
 2. `concurrent` utilizes ThreadPoolExecutor to manage concurrent executions
 3. `async` uses coroutines with an event loop for async tasks
-4. `service-enum` uses advanced nmap scanning to gather futher service/version information
+4. `service-enum` uses advanced nmap scanning to gather futher service/version information, please run with `sudo` and make sure you have `nmap` installed in your system

 ## Features